Rubilask/langton/README.md

 This is the program for the langton's ant where you can choose your own rules.
 It's using tkinter and is not optimized nor commentated.
-For example, it can temporary not go through an extrem of the grid.
+For example, it might have some problem goind though the corner of the grid.

 I'd be glad receiving some comments about optimization or else.